 - Italian Card Games – Can be traced back to 14th century Egypt.
-Spanish, French and German decks were used consistently at the time, thanks to Italy’s unique location as a melting pot of different European play-styles.
+Spanish, French, and German decks were used consistently at the time, thanks to Italy’s unique location as a melting pot of different European play styles.

 - Mexican Card Games – Mexico is hailed as the birthplace of modern Rummy.
 Mexican card games, even today, still use the standard Spanish 40-card deck.

-- Spanish Card Games – The birthplace of the Spanish 40-card deck, the games were first introduced from the colonization of Egypt.
+- Spanish Card Games – The birthplace of the Spanish 40-card deck, the games were first introduced during the colonization of Egypt.
 In the 1400s, the Spanish deck was born, with 48 and 40-card variants becoming the norm.

 A Brief History